Storsylen

-Storsylen is a mountain in the municipality of Tydal in Trøndelag county, Norway.
+Storsylen is a mountain in Tydal Municipality in Trøndelag county, Norway.
 At 1762 m, Storsylen is the highest mountain in the Sylan mountain range.
 The mountain summit lies less than 100 m west of the national border with Sweden and about 8 km east of the lake Nesjøen.
 To climb the mountain from the south, the route is characterized as scrambling, from the north it is an easy hike.